-2. Inflation and Credit Growth in Stock Market Booms: The Evidence

-This section displays data on stock market boom-bust episodes.
-We find that, in all cases, inflation is relatively low during the boom phase in these episodes.
+12Again, we implicitly assume that the key frictions are price frictions.
+The case for price stabilization weakens if there are significant wage frictions.
+With only wage frictions, it is desirable to stabilize wages, not prices (Erceg, Henderson and Levin (2000)). expanded model with credit and asset markets.
+We offer concluding remarks at the end.
+Technical details are relegated to an appendix.
+2. Inflation and Credit Growth in Stock Market Booms: The Evidence This section displays data on stock market boom-bust episodes.
+We find that in all cases, inflation is relatively low during the boom phase in these episodes.
 Real credit growth was relatively high in all but two episodes.
 We also examine data on the Japanese stock market boom in the 1980s.
-As in all U.S. stock market booms, this Japanese boom is associated with a drop in inflation.
-Presumably, the boom was fueled in part by the accommodative Japanese monetary policy of the time, which cut short-term interest rates substantially.
+As in all US stock market booms, this Japanese boom is associated with a drop in inflation.
+Presumably, the boom was fueled in part by the accommodative Japanese monetary policy of the time, which cut short term interest rates substantially.
 We show that if the Bank of Japan had followed a standard interest rate rule that assigns weight to inflation and also the output gap, then its interest rate would have been cut even more sharply.
-The Japanese experience of the 1980s presents perhaps the most compelling empirical case for the proposition that an interest rate rule that focuses on the forecast of inflation exacerbates stock market volatility.13

-We split our U.S. data set into two parts.
-The first part covers 12 episodes in the 19th and early 20th centuries, and the second considers four episodes beginning with the Great Depression.
-We divide our data set in this way because we have annual observations for the first part and quarterly observations for the second part.
+The Japanese experience of the 1980s presents perhaps the most compelling empirical case for the proposition that an interest rate rule which focuses on the forecast of inflation exacerbates stock market volatility.13 We split our US dataset into two parts.
+The first part covers twelve episodes in the 19th and early 20th centuries and the second considers four episodes beginning with the Great Depression.
+We divide out dataset in this way because we have annual observations for the first part and quarterly observations for the second part.
 In addition, data availability considerations requires that our concepts of credit differ slightly between the two periods.
+Consider the first part of our data, which are displayed in Figure 1.
+The stock market index is the log of Schwert's (1990) index of common stock, after deflating by the consumer price index.14 The real output measure is the logarithm of real Gross National Product.15 Our measure of real credit is the quantity of bank loans, scaled by the consumer price index.16 We define a stock market boom-bust episode as follows.
+We start with twelve 13This is a theme also developed by Shirakawa (2010), Governor of the Bank of Japan.